Annagh stun Larne as Loughgall knock out Glenavon

 Brother Rory, who netted a hat-trick against Newry City on Saturday, opened the scoring before Ronan netted his first to give Paddy McLaughlin's men a 2-0 lead at the break.

-The younger Hale brother completed his hat-trick after the restart before Jamie McDonagh's superb goal added a fifth.
+The younger Hale brother completed his hat-trick after the restart before Jamie McDonagh and Ronan Hale completed the rout.

-The rout was completed late on when Hale grabbed his fourth and Cliftonville's sixth of the night.

-Northern Ireland winger Conor McMenamin, captain Marcus Kane and striker Jay Donnelly netted for the Glens before half-time.
+Glentoran also hit six against Championship side Warrenpoint Town with Northern Ireland winger Conor McMenamin, captain Marcus Kane and striker Jay Donnelly on the scoresheet before half-time.

 Paddy McClean made it four after the restart before Kirk McLaughlin netted at the second attempt to make it five.
 Defender McClean grabbed a sixth late on for Mick McDermott's men.